cvxgrp/paper_template/README.md

 # paper_template

+PLEASE ADJUST this template for the needs of cvxgrp.

 A starter template for writing academic papers in LaTeX, with a reproducible build and automated PDF compilation on every push.